AJ-Boyd/AstroBeasts/README.md

 Creators: AJ Boyd, Joshua Joo, Casey Hanley, Leann Alhashishi, and Aamil Vahora

-Run the game with:
+To run the game:
+    * The conda environment should be created.
+That can be done by the following commands:
+        * `conda env create -f environment.yml`
+        * `conda activate proj1`

+    * Then run the main.py to begin the game by the following commands:
-    * python main.py
+        * `python3 main.py`
         or
-    * python3 main.py
+        * `python main.py`
+    * Make sure you are in the correct directory where main.py is (cmsc447-sp2024-Russian-Blue)

 Extra Features:
     * "Dojo," an area where the player can practice before going into the levels.
     * Music that plays during the game with an option to mute it in the start menu.

-in order to run activate conda environment just run:

-    * `conda env create -f environment.yml`
-    * `conda activate proj1`
-    * in order to updated env do -> `conda env export --name your_env_name > environment.yml`

 If the environment is not working, the packages needed to run the game are located in the environment.yml file.
 Please make sure either the environment is running or the packages required are downloaded.